A

 Postcards: Margaret Atwood

-Posterity will ne'er survey ("Epitaph for Lord Castlereagh"): Lord Byron
+Posterity will ne'er survey ("Epitaph for Lord Castlereagh"): George Gordon, Lord Byron

 Power Cut: Matthew Francis